A Feather on the Breath of God: Production

-It is an album of early medieval plainchant of which the title is taken from a passage in Hildegard's writings in which she describes herself:
+The title of the album is taken from a passage in Hildegard's writings in which she describes herself:

 Listen: there was once a king sitting on his throne.
 Around him stood great and wonderfully beautiful columns ornamented with ivory, bearing the banners of the king with great honour.
 Then it pleased the king to raise a small feather from the ground and he commanded it to fly.
 The feather flew, not because of anything in itself but because the air bore it along.
 Thus am I '"A feather on the breath of God."